mwarning/MeshNetSimulator/README.md

 ### Create a topology

 Create some network using the `Edit` tab and click on the `lattice` button to create a 3x3 lattice.
-You can also load meshviewer nodes.json/graph.json data files (e.g. [nodes.json](https://regensburg.freifunk.net/data/nodes.json)/[graph.json](https://regensburg.freifunk.net/data/graph.json)).
+You can also load JSON files (e.g. [nodes.json](https://regensburg.freifunk.net/data/nodes.json)/[graph.json](https://regensburg.freifunk.net/data/graph.json) or [netjson.json](https://nodeshot.org/netjsongraph/examples/data/netjson.json)).

 ### Implement a routing strategy (optional)